meganbradley/OLSource1/OLSource1/v1/TopicContainer/Topics/Stretch-12-backup.md

     ```

 ##  <a name="MoreInfo"></a> More info about backup and restore
  Backups on a database with Stretch Database enabled contain only local data and eligible data at the point in time when the backup runs.
 These backups also contain information about the remote endpoint where the database’s remote data resides.
 This is known as a "shallow backup".
-Deep backups that contain all data in the database, both local and remote, are not supported in [!INCLUDE[ssSQL15]( )].
+Deep backups that contain all data in the database, both local and remote, are not supported in SQL 2014.

  c6a383e8-72ac-4e55-b9e5-61b7790bed9d